jordanmceachern/atlanticMartialArts/README.md

 To deploy to production:

 - Run "npm run build-tw" to build tailwind styles.
-- Run "npm run deploy" which will kick off a build and deploy it to the production branch (gh-pages).
+- Run "npm run deploy" which will kick off a gatsby build and then deploy it to the production branch (gh-pages).

 Notes: